wx-chevalier/Awesome-Lists-and-CheatSheets/00~Specials/Showcases/DataVision/Awesome-DataVis.md

 # Map

 - [Gio.js ![code](https://ng-tech.icu/assets/code.svg)](https://github.com/syt123450/giojs): Gio.js is an open source library for web 3D globe data visualization built with Three.js.
 What makes Gio.js different is that it is simple to use Gio.js to customize a 3D data visualization model in a declarative way, add your own data, and integrate it into your own modern web application.

+# Cloud

+- [2023~CSS3DClouds](https://spite.github.io/CSS3DClouds/): An experiment on creating volumetric 3d-like clouds with CSS3 3D Transforms and a bit of Javascript.